Sign In

 • Clients carrying trauma (including PTSD, combat trauma, military sexual trauma, and complex childhood trauma), attachment injury, grief, moral injury, or high-functioning shame tend to gain the most.
 Veterans, first responders, healthcare professionals, and clients who have already cycled through traditional residential care often describe EAP as the modality that finally “landed.”

 • Yes.
-Every session is co-led by a licensed clinician and a dedicated equine specialist, with a documented safety protocol, helmets when mounted, and horses whose temperament and training are specifically matched to this work.
+Every session is led by a licensed therapist trained in equine-facilitated practice, with a documented safety protocol, helmets when mounted, and horses whose temperament and training are specifically matched to this work.
 A horse who is off, in season, or recovering is rotated out rather than pushed.

 • A typical EAP session runs about sixty minutes — roughly fifteen minutes of observation and arrival, thirty minutes of groundwork, and fifteen minutes of processing.
 Most clients have EAP one to two times per week during a residential stay, alongside weekly individual therapy and daily group.